Book of Mormon Changes, Why?

 Mormons often appeal to Smith’s poor education in attempts to convince potential converts that without divine guidance, a young man with Smith’s limited education, couldn’t have possibility written the Book of Mormon.
 However, their argument breaks down when one examines the original 1830 Book of Mormon.
 The writing style in that edition sounds just like how a “Plowboy with a second grade education” might express himself.

 Also, Joseph Smith claimed that God is the author of the Book of Mormon.
-This claim breaks down with every word that he changed and/or deleted.
-To make matters worse, the Book of Mormon’s Three Witnesses signed a prepared statement in which they insisted,
+This claim breaks down with every word that Joseph Smith changed and/or deleted.
+To make matters worse, the Book of Mormon’s Three Witnesses signed a prepared statement which spells out:

 “… we know of a surety that the work is true.”